SpocWiki/_public/schema.org/predicate/Relations/has/has_identifier.md

 - [ #has/_identifier :: PropertyValue, Text, URL ] or
 - [ has_identifier :: PropertyValue, Text, URL ]

-The identifier property represents any kind of identifier for any kind of &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/Thing&quot;&gt;Thing&lt;/a&gt;, such as ISBNs, GTIN codes, UUIDs etc. Schema.org provides dedicated properties for representing many of these, either as textual strings or as URL (URI) links.
-See &lt;a href&#x3D;&quot;/docs/datamodel.html#identifierBg&quot;&gt;background notes&lt;/a&gt; for more details.
+The identifier property represents any kind of identifier for any kind of &lt;a class="localLink" href="/Thing"&gt;Thing&lt;/a&gt;, such as ISBNs, GTIN codes, UUIDs etc. Schema.org provides dedicated properties for representing many of these, either as textual strings or as URL (URI) links.
+See &lt;a href="/docs/datamodel.html#identifierBg"&gt;background notes&lt;/a&gt; for more details.

 Relation describes that:
 [ #has_/domain  :: Thing ]